rhea-vidhani/customer_segmentation/README.md

 Dataset Description

-CustomerID : Unique identifier for each customer
+1. CustomerID : Unique identifier for each customer
-Genre	: Gender of the customer
+2. Gender	: Gender of the customer
-Age	: Age of the customer
+3. Age	: Age of the customer
-Annual Income (k$)	: Customer's annual income in thousands Spending Score (1-100) : Score assigned by the mall based on customer spending behavior
+4. Annual Income (k$)	: Customer's annual income in thousands
+5. Spending Score (1-100) : Score assigned by the mall based on customer spending behavior